-RNA also performs many functions in multi-cell organisms, including catalyzing biochemical reactions, responding to cellular signals and regulating gene expression.
+RNA also performs many functions in multi-cell organisms, including catalyzing biochemical reactions, responding to cellular signals, and regulating gene expression.
 Multi-cell organisms also synthesize proteins with RNA.
-This process uses messenger RNA (mRNA) to direct the assembly of proteins on the ribosomes of the cells.
+This process uses messenger RNA (mRNA) to direct the assembly of proteins in the ribosomes of the cells.
 Transfer RNA (tRNA) transfers amino acids to the ribosomes, while ribosomal RNA (rRNA) binds the amino acids together to synthesize the proteins.

 RNA is also used to make health supplements.
 This RNA typically comes from baker’s yeast, known scientifically as Saccharomyces cerevisiae.
-Humans have used this yeast for thousands of years, primarily for making beer, bread and wine.
+Humans have used this yeast for thousands of years, primarily for making beer, bread, and wine.
 Yeast consumes sugar and produces alcohol and carbon dioxide as waste products.
 The production of alcohol is encouraged for winemaking and brewing, while carbon dioxide production is encouraged in bread making.

 The primary value of RNA as a health supplement deals with its ability to assist in the rapid proliferation of cells.
-This property is especially useful during surgery, injury and attacks on the immune system.
+This property is especially useful during surgery, injury, and attacks on the immune system.

 The management of injuries is one of the most common reasons to take RNA supplements.
-They are also used to support your memory, the aging process and digestion.
+They are also used to support your memory, the aging process, and digestion.